JakeSaintG/CharacterAPI/README.md

 - Peter McClanahan for answering my many questions!

 ## Known Issues
-- Sending an IMG as a byte[] makes the JSON payload long and ugly.
--- This may become an issue when attempting to upload an image via byte[] in companion Angular application.
+- Unable to POST an image currently.

 ## Areas of Improvement
 - Utilizing SQL for a database of People